 The Chairman, with the advice and consent of the County Board, shall appoint one or more Investigators General with the first appointed Investigator General acting as the principal one and others acting in the event that a conflict exists to preclude the principal Investigator General from carrying out his/her duties.
 An Investigator General shall not be an employee of DuPage County or any other unit of government.
 An Investigator General shall be appointed within 30 days of the adoption of this Ordinance for an initial term ending February 1, 2007.
 Following terms shall be for a period of four (4) years and until their successors are appointed and qualified.
 The Chairman may remove an Investigator General with or without cause, by notice to the Chair of the Ethics Commission and the Investigator General, by USPS certified mail, return receipt requested.
-The County Board may overrule the removal of the Investigator General at its next regularly scheduled meeting by a majority vote of the members elected or appointed public office except for appointment to an uncompensated advisory board or study commission; provided, however, an Investigator General may resign to become a candidate for elective office or to accept an appointment to a public office.
+The County Board may overrule the removal of the Investigator General at its next regularly scheduled meeting by a majority vote of the members elected.
+An Investigator General shall not (i) become a candidate for any elective office, or (ii) hold any other elected or appointed public office except for appointment to an uncompensated advisory board or study commission; provided, however, an Investigator General may resign to become a candidate for elective office or to accept an appointment to a public office.